 Can my project become EDGE certified no matter where it is located in the world?

-EDGE certification is available in nearly 160 countries that are included within the EDGE software.
+EDGE certification is available in more than 170 countries that are included within the EDGE software.

 Can I trade credits among the three resource categories (energy, water and materials) in order to achieve the EDGE standard?